emge1/allegro-clone-frontend/README.md

 * Login authentication
 * Authorization with access token
 * Display random products and the cheapest one on the home page
-* Display itmes and subcategories on a category page
+* Display items and subcategories on a category page
 * Display details of an item
 * Add an item to personal cart
 * Access to a cart only for authorized users